 【Day 6】 Drive To Mount Cook

-Stay tuned for the coming Mount Cook post.
+Click here for the Mount Cook post.

 – Helicopter landing on Tasman Glacier